 [Source file: examples/xml/EX-ways-to-use-its-2.xml]

-A processor may insert markup at the top of the document which links to ITS information outside of the document.
+A processor may insert markup at the top of the document that links to ITS information outside of the document.

 Example 5: Use of ITS by processor

 A rules element is inserted in the header of the document.
 It has a XLink href attribute used to link to an ITS external rule document.